An introduction to LEGO® alternative brands and alt bricks

 Pantasy is a relatively new alt brick brand, but it has really impressed us with its original, licensed designs from popular IP like Astro Boy, The Little Prince, and others.

-Founded just a few years ago in August 2020, the brand has a relatively limited catalog compared to bigger brands like Mould King, but each set features a spectacular design, often with notable extras like lighting kits.
+Founded just a few years ago in August 2020, the brand has a relatively limited catalog compared to bigger brands like Mould King, but each set features a spectacular design, often with notable extras like lighting kits and fully pad-printed pieces.

 Mork